mshroyer/coursepointer/docs/point_types.md

 it's possible to create additional "Obstacle Start" (type number 54) and "Obstacle End" (type 55) which are absent from the current global `Profile.xlsx`.

+I did encounter some unexpected behavior when importing synthetically generated courses (which did not correspond to any real trail or road) into Connect.
+Particularly, importing such FIT files containing more than four course points resulted in *no* course points appearing.
+I haven't yet reproduced this behavior with conversions of "real" courses, however.

 ## RideWithGPS POIs